 Photos from late November of last year – late wildflowers, fall colors have fallen, trees are bare, and the fields are already quite green:

 It took an invitation from my Retired Women’s Meetup hiking group to get me back out on this trail, and that’s why I love them.
 Once a date is on my calendar, I’m there.
 On my way out I made the mistake of listening to a live press conference on the radio, and Trump’s appalling altercation with the CNN reporter.
-He scolds like a bad parent, and is evasive, interrupts, answers questions that aren’t asked, creating fictions from rehearsed responses.
+He scolds like a bad parent.
+He is evasive, interrupts, answers questions that aren’t asked, creating fictions from rehearsed responses.
 I’m as angry as I was last week and last year, but try try try to take heart from the wins being full of women, people of color, and flipping red to blue.
 Perhaps the tide has turned.

 ANYWAY.
 I go hiking to let go of all that, and this was no way to start.
 But soon enough we hit the trail, and the world quickly fades away.
 If nothing else, I’m easily distracted once I’m outside.